josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 The Angular compiler converts the application code you write into highly performant JavaScript code.
 The `@NgModule` metadata plays an important role in guiding the compilation process.

-The code you write isn't immediately executable.
+The code you write is not immediately executable.
-For example, components have templates that contain custom elements, attribute directives, Angular binding declarations, and some peculiar syntax that clearly isn't native HTML.
+For example, components have templates that contain custom elements, attribute directives, Angular binding declarations, and some peculiar syntax that clearly is not native HTML.

 The Angular compiler reads the template markup, combines it with the corresponding component class code, and emits *component factories*.